inginerie-software-2023-2024/proiect-inginerie-software-scienceteam/README.md

 To use the emulator you will have to create one in AndroidStudio.
 Depending of the type of processor that you use, you will have to change the setting accordingly.

-The flutter app can be created from the VSCode commands, but as the project is already finished, only running it will be required.
+-The flutter app can be created from the VSCode commands, but as the project is already finished, only running it will be required.

-You must use VSCode to open the folder PROIECT_2 where the app is.
+-You must use VSCode to open the folder PROIECT_2 where the app is.

-You will have to select the emulated phone from the bottom right corner instead of the current operating system that VSCode will try to use to run the app.
+-You will have to select the emulated phone from the bottom right corner instead of the current operating system that VSCode will try to use to run the app.

-Then you can use the run button at the top right corner of the screen.
+-Then you can use the run button at the top right corner of the screen.

 If the application has errors from libraries open a command prompt and type "flutter pub get" which installs the required libraries found in the file pubspec.yaml